xixiaofinland/afmt/README.md

 It uses [tree-sitter apex parser](https://github.com/aheber/tree-sitter-sfapex) to traverse AST nodes.

-Note: This is a project in its early phase, not ready even for proper testing yet.
+Note: This is a project in its early phase, not ready even for proper manual testing yet.

 # Project Progress